Interview with James Ferguson Latimer

 BW: Does that —

 JFL: Which is the front?
 I can’t make it out [pause] Well, when we, when we got to within a mile of the target I had to go down to the nose of the aircraft, lie down flat and the bombsight had a few figures in it.
 We had to adjust the bomb sight and then when we got within a mile going near into the city we had to fly straight and level and it would probably sorry [noise] very slow.
 The speed, the speed was slowed right down in order to get to the target to make sure the bombs were in the right position.
 So when we got to within so many, a mile perhaps from the target the bomb, the bomb aimer or the air bomber he was called, the bomb aimer he took over.
 Guiding.
 He was guiding the plane then so he was telling the pilot, ‘Left.
 Left.
 Right.
-Right.’ whatever, to get, get the bomb, the bombsight so that it was directly in front of the target.
-And then when you got the bombsight steady at all you could visualise it.
+Right.’
+Whatever, to get, get the bomb, the bombsight so that it was directly in front of the target.
+And then when you got the bombsight steadied all you could visualise it.
 You could see that from the nose of the plane and once you got just before, just before the target you dropped your bombs.
 So as they were going down they were going that way as well and they hit the target hopefully.
 And then I always said, ‘Bombs gone.
 Let’s go.’
 The pilot turned around and off we went back.

 BW: You had to keep the aircraft straight and level.